12.14.1972 – 05:54

 But we have terrorists now… what do we do about them?

 Here’s my offer.
 Me.
-I’ll be a sacrifice.
-Kill me, torture me, desecrate my corpse.
+Kill me, desecrate my corpse.
 Seriously.
 I’ll take it if it helps us get past this so we can get to building spaceships.
-You’ll have to prove it’ll help though, I’m not shuffling off this mortal coil for some shenanigan bullshit.
+You’ll have to prove it’ll seriously help though, I’m not shuffling off this mortal coil for some shenanigan bullshit just to please a few maniacs that wouldn’t really be good at building stuff anyway.

 I know that far too often Americans and extensions of American power have caused real suffering in other countries.
 Since America doesn’t like to pay for its sins, maybe some human beings who live in America will pay for them.
 I’ll pay.